andreicorneadev/andreicorneadev.github.io/croptop/tos.md

 **Effective Date:** June 6, 2025

-Welcome to CropTop, a Discord bot designed to [brief description of purpose, e.g., manage communities, provide entertainment, etc.].
+Welcome to CropTop, a Discord bot designed to stream music.
 By using CropTop (the “Bot”), you agree to these Terms of Service (“Terms”).

 ## 1. Acceptance of Terms